Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

   ![Slide LUMI](https://462000265.lumidata.eu/2day-20260422/img/LUMI-2day-20260422-101-Architecture/AssemblyLUMI.png){ loading=lazy }
 </figure>

-This slide shows LUMI fully assembled (as least as it was at the end of 2022).
+This slide shows LUMI fully assembled.

 At the front there are 5 rows of cabinets similar to the ones in the exploded Cray EX picture on the previous slide.